NET WORTH: Unknown

 FUNDING AREAS: Arts & Culture, Jewish Causes, Education & Youth, Environment

-OVERVIEW: Julian and Lois Brodsky and family move their philanthropy through the Julian A. and Lois G. Brodsky Foundation, which gave a little over $675,000 in a recent year.
+OVERVIEW: Julian and Lois Brodsky and family do their grantmaking through the Julian A. and Lois G. Brodsky Foundation, which made a little over $675,000 in grants in a recent year.
 The foundation supports Jewish causes, the arts, and education.

 BACKGROUND: Julian A. Brodsky graduated from The Wharton School of the University of Pennsylvania.
 He's a founder of Comcast Corporation, where he retired as a director and vice chairman.
 He previously served as executive vice president and CFO of Comcast and also founded and served as chairman of Comcast Interactive Capital Group, an in-house venture capital fund now known as Comcast Ventures.